 The Animal Rescue League of Iowa (ARL) is contracted by multiple municipalities to provide animal control services and housing for stray animals.

-In Des Moines, the ARL is contracted to operate the city's animal control program.
+In Des Moines, the ARL is contracted to operate the city's animal services program.
 This program is a partnership with the Des Moines Police Department and a member of their department serves as Chief Humane Officer.
-The ARL currently operates out of the city's animal control facility and the program is supervised by an ARL Animal Control Services Manager.
-That position employs all of the Animal Control Officers (ACOs), animal care staff, and medical staff, including a city Veterinarian as defined in the city ordinance.
+The ARL currently operates out of the city's animal services facility and the program is supervised by an ARL Animal Services Manager.
+That position employs all of the Animal Services Officers (ASOs), animal care staff, and medical staff, including a city veterinarian as defined in the city ordinance.

-- Free dog houses, collars, tags, etc. to people who cannot afford them to improve the dog's quality of life and ensure they can be quickly reunited if lost
+- Free dog houses, collars, tags, and more to people who cannot afford them, improving their pet's quality of life and ensuring they can be quickly reunited if lost.